Free Engraving | Free Delivery | Dispatched within 24 hours

 Cats or Small or Sensitive Dogs

-Lightweight aluminium or smaller tags with eZeClips work well for tiny companions.
-Consider tags that won't cause neck strain or excessive jingling.
+Lightweight aluminium or smaller pet tags with eZeClips work well for tiny companions.
+Consider pet tags that won't cause neck strain or excessive jingling.

 Pets with Special Needs

-If your pet has medical conditions, allergies, or behavioural needs, ensure your tag includes relevant information.
-Smart QR code tags can store extensive medical history.
+If your pet has medical conditions, allergies, or behavioural needs, ensure your pet's name tag includes relevant information.
+Smart QR code pet ID tags can store extensive medical history.

 Fashion-Conscious Owners

-Enamel, glitter, or custom-designed tags let you express your dog's personality while maintaining functionality and durability.
+Enamel, glitter, or custom-designed pet tags let you express your dog's personality while maintaining functionality and durability.

 Browse our complete range of pet tags and find the ideal match for your furry friend.